openlink/virtuoso-opensource/README.ANYTIME.md

 Server: Virtuoso/08.03.3326 (Linux) x86_64-generic-linux-glibc212  VDB
 </pre>

-The result payload contains a description of the error which the client side application can log or put in a dialog box for the user:
+The response body contains a description of the error which the client-side application can log or display in a dialog box:

 ```
 Virtuoso S1TAT Error Query did not complete due to ANYTIME timeout.
 ```

-### HTTP status code 504 (Gateway Timeout)
+### HTTP Status Code 504 (Gateway Timeout)

-This status can be returned by [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy) such as [Nginx](https://en.wikipedia.org/wiki/Nginx), [HAProxy](https://en.wikipedia.org/wiki/HAProxy) or [Traefik](https://en.wikipedia.org/wiki/User:Kcmastrpc/Traefik) when the query takes too long to produce results.
-This can happen when the timeout set by the proxy is smaller than the `AnyTime Query` timeout.
+This status code can be returned by [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy) such as [Nginx](https://en.wikipedia.org/wiki/Nginx), [HAProxy](https://en.wikipedia.org/wiki/HAProxy) or [Traefik](https://en.wikipedia.org/wiki/User:Kcmastrpc/Traefik) when the query takes too long to produce results.
+This can happen when the timeout set by the proxy is smaller than the `Anytime Query` timeout.

 # Virtuoso Anytime Query Functionality & GraphQL Queries

 The Virtuoso GraphQL endpoint uses the same `MaxQueryExecutionTime`, `HTTPAnytimeStatus` and `ResultSetMaxRows` settings as the SPARQL endpoint.

 It also uses similar HTTP response headers as the ones described for the SPARQL endpoint.

 # Virtuoso Anytime Query Functionality for ODBC, JDBC, iSQL or Virtuoso PL Clients

-Virtuoso also allows applications written in ODBC, JDBC, iSQL, Virtuoso stored procedures (PL) etc., to use the `Anytime Timeout` extension for both SQL and SPARQL queries.
+Virtuoso also allows applications written in ODBC, JDBC, iSQL, Virtuoso stored procedures (PL) etc. to use the `Anytime Timeout` extension for both SQL and SPARQL queries.

 Since these types of connections are not anonymous like the SPARQL or GraphQL endpoint, there currently is no maximum timeout.

-## Example using Virtuoso iSQL/PL
+## Example Using Virtuoso iSQL/PL

-Running the following example on dbpedia.org using the Virtuoso isql tool:
+Running this example on dbpedia.org using the Virtuoso isql tool:

 ```SQL
 $ isql 1111